They say it has to be in plain speak.

 That thing you can't put down without feeling real pain?
 That's not a phone.
 It's a portable, pocket-able, personalized advertising delivery platform.
 Once there were billboards along the highway and newspapers in a box at the corner, a TV on a stand across the room.
 Today, the content you seek seeks you, literally inches before your eyes.
 The distance between those who want your attention and you has never been less.
 Put it down.
 I dare you.
 You won't.
 Whether you can or can't is almost moot.
 You won't.
 And even if you did, no one else on the block will.

 They want your attention.
 I want your attention.
-So does every startup and every one else who's out to make a name and a buck or at least a difference.
+So does every startup and everyone else who's out to make a name and a buck or at least a difference.

 Broadcast TV delivered programming to the audience and the audience to the advertisers.
 Print was no different.
 Nothing's changed with today's gig except the ubiquity, intensity, and specificity.
 It's always on, always in your face, and always zeroed in on you.
 Sure, there's an off button, but nobody ever uses it.